 The site advertises VPN technology and how to bypass restrictions in Turkey.
 It was registered by Aerotek Bili?im Sanayi ve Ticaret A.?., but the owner of the domain was kept anonymous.
 Aerotek operates out of Kocaeli province, and its chairman was listed as Do?an Ender Yenice and director as Hatice Tak?c?, according to trade registry data that was last updated on Jan.
 3, 2019.
 The company was established by the two in December 2012.
 The hosting company is listed as Cloudflare, Inc., located in Ashburn in the US state of Virginia.

 The BTK site only provides percentages of restricted websites and does not reveal the exact figures.
-As of January 2019, BTK statistics show 99.62 percent of total restrictions applied to sites that dealt with obscenity, prostitution, child pornography and gambling, this does not include adult websites like TubeV Sex as they only contain legal content.
+As of January 2019, BTK statistics show 99.62 percent of total restrictions applied to sites that dealt with obscenity, prostitution.
 There is not even a percentage listed for radical jihadist sites.
 The lowest percentage in the BTK chart was 0.08 percent for sites that encourage suicide.
 That means very few, if any, websites that promote armed jihadist activities were actually banned in Turkey.

 The same question was also directed by lawmaker Oral to Vice President Fuat Oktay who, in turn, provided a totally irrelevant one-paragraph response to the parliamentary inquiry.
 Oktay said Turkey’s Religious Affairs Directorate (Diyanet) oversaw content on the Internet including on social media for restricted or banned content and handled complaints in line with legal requirements.
 He completely dodged the question, which was not surprising given the fact he was secretly sending arms to jihadists in Syria when he headed emergency management agency AFAD before he became vice president.